emptyport/peptide-cutter/README.md

 var peptides = cutter.cleave("KARATE");
 ```

+## About
+The regex for the cleavage sites was ~~stolen~~ borrowed from the [Pyteomics](https://pypi.python.org/pypi/pyteomics) package which in turn comes from the [Expasy PeptideCutter](https://web.expasy.org/peptide_cutter/).

+### Available enzymes
+* arg-c
+* asp-n
+* bnps-skatole
+* caspase 1-10
+* chymotrypsin high specificity
+* chymotrypsin low specificity
+* clostripain
+* cnbr
+* enterokinase
+* factor xa
+* formic acid
+* glutamyl endopeptidase
+* granzyme b
+* hydroxylamine
+* iodosobenzoic acid
+* lysc
+* ntcb
+* pepsin ph1.3
+* pepsin ph2.0
+* proline endopeptidase
+* proteinase k
+* staphylococcal peptidase i
+* thermolysin
+* thrombin
+* trypsin

+The available enzymes and their corresponding regex are also found in ```expasy_rules.json```

 ## Tests
 You can run `npm test` to run the tests after installing the development dependencies.
+There are basic tests to make sure all the enzymes will cleave proteins, but I cannot guarantee their completeness.

 ## Future functionality
 There are currently no planned improvements to this module.
 I am open to suggestions so let me know if you think something is missing.